dhony05/Slot-machine/README.md

 # Slot-machine
-<h2>Slot machine game based on slot machine original game but using random numbers instead.
+<h2>Based on slot machine original game but using random numbers instead.
 There is two levels , one slot machine with 3 digits and another with 5 digits.</h2>

 <h2> Manage the score as follows:</h2>
 <ul> <li>A new game starts with a score of 100.</li>